Gadieen-Khemkaar/DocuSense-AI/README.md

 * FAISS index and document chunks are saved locally for faster subsequent queries.
 * Fully offline once models are downloaded.

----

-Do you want me to also create a **short one-paragraph version** suitable for GitHub repo description?